-Type -- this column is this new to me and I’m still trying to figure out what this is.
-I might actually have to email the GEDmatch programmers to figure out what type is.
+Type -- this column is new to me, and I’m still trying to figure out what this is.
+I might actually have to email the GEDmatch programmers to figure out what type it is.

 Sex of Person, Haplogroups for mtDNA and YDNA -- this column shows male or female or the haplogroups for the different test types.
 These columns are self-reported by the person that uploaded this kit.
 Some of the information may be incorrect or outdated.

 Total centimorgans -- this column displays the total amount of shared DNA that you have with that person.

 Largest centimorgans -- similar to what we saw on the One-to-Many tool before.
 The difference now is, each one is hyperlinked.
 The one-to-one tool opens when you click on the link, and you’ll open up a one-to-one comparison.

 Generations column -- same as the previous One-to-Many tool

 X DNA -- In the beta table, you’re not only examining shared autosomal DNA but also the amount of X DNA that you share with those people.

 Overlap -- how much overlap there is between those two kits.

 The column changes are not dramatic but what you’ll notice is that each column can be sorted alphabetically or reverse alphabetically.
 You can systematically look at the kits.